 Ease of Doing Business IndexTop 20 globally; high scores in registration, IP, and trading across borders

-The Netherlands deliver efficient access to the entire EU, startup-friendly policy, and one of the best digital and physical infrastructures in the worldโ€”making it ideal for high-growth and cross-border businesses.
+The Netherlands gives you efficient access to the entire EU market, startup-friendly policy, and some of the best digital and physical infrastructure in the world.
+For high-growth and cross-border businesses, this is a location that genuinely delivers.

 Netherlands business best country to start a business